 Downtown Multiple Use

-• Policy LU 2.4

 Maintain, enhance, and expand the development of Downtown Medical land uses that support the Honor Health Osborn Medical Campus.
-Components of the development in this area should include mixed uses that serve the efficiency needs of the hospital, including research and development, and other medical activities.
+Components of the development in this area should include vertically mixed uses that serve the efficiency needs of the hospital, including research and development, and other medical activities.
 The incorporation of land uses that support the medical focus of this area such as housing, hotels, service-oriented businesses, child care, assisted living and long-term care facilities are also envisioned.
 Signage for parking and pedestrian access should easily accommodate unfamiliar visitors in stressful situations.
+The greatest intensity of downtown development may be accommodated in Downtown Medical Type 3.